The oil from olives has long played an important role in Spanish cuisine and that of other Mediterranean countries.

 Before you use any Extra Virgin Olive Oil, a basic understanding of it could be useful, so here are some helpful tips to get the very best from your olive oil:

 - There are oils from different olives, whose flavour and taste differ so their use in cooking also varies.
-For example, we could choose Arbequina (with a light and fruity taste) for a dessert or to bake a cake.
+For example, we could choose Arbequina (with a light and fruity taste) for a dessert or bake a cake.
 Hojiblanca or Picudo (with a medium flavour) for salad, fish or meat marinaded and Picual (intense fruity) for stews or roasts.
-For dipping with bread you can use any depending on how adventurous you are!!
+For dipping with bread, you can use any depending on how adventurous you are!!

 - The common use for Extra Virgin Olive Oil is dressing salads or raw vegetables.
 If this is the case apply the ingredients in this order: salt then lemon juice or vinegar and the oil at the end.

-- Of course olive oil can be used for frying, but it is important not to exceed 180 degrees temperature in the frying pan (a piece of bread should take just 75 seconds to fry at that temperature).
+- Of course, extra virgin olive oil can be used for frying, but it is important not to exceed 180 degrees temperature in the frying pan (a piece of bread should take just 75 seconds to fry at that temperature).
 When deep frying, the olive oil forms a crust on the surface that impedes the penetration of oil and improves its flavour.
 Fry small portions to avoid a rapid decrease of the oil’s temperature and let the food stand afterwards on absorbent paper to remove excess oil.

 - And finally, never mix used olive oil with unused olive oil or indeed any other seed oil.

 - Keep your bottle of Extra Virgin Olive Oil away from light and heat sources (eg. the hob!).

 Below are some links with easy Spanish recipes for you to try out.